Allanblackia oil

-Allanblackia oil is a vegetable oil that comes from the seeds of trees of the genus Allanblackia.
+Allanblackia oil is a vegetable oil that comes from the seeds of several species of trees in the former genus Allanblackia, now considered a synonym of Garcinia.
 This tree can be found in the wet tropical belt of Africa.
 Because of its unique blend of fatty acids, the oil from Allanblackia seeds has melting properties that make it excellent to use as structuring fat in food products, e.g. margarines.

 Currently, Allanblackia seeds are harvested in the wild to produce the oil, but these producers cannot produce enough oil to meet market demand.
 Finding sustainable ways to increase production could bring many social, environmental, and economic benefits to the communities which produce Allanblackia.
 To ensure increased production is sustainable and benefits the communities growing the trees, a number of organizations have collaborated to develop a set of standards and methods as guidelines for increasing Allanblackia production.
 Other organizations are working to establish tree nurseries and other sustainable means of domesticating Allanblackia.

 Allanblackia tree

 Origin

 Allanblackia oil is an edible vegetable oil derived from the seeds from the fruits of Allanblackia trees.
 This is an evergreen tree producing big brown fruits.
 Inside those fruits are the seeds that contain the allanblackia oil.

-The genus Allanblackia, which belongs to the family Clusiaceae, consists of nine (possibly ten) tree species, all restricted to Africa.
-All members of the genus are dioecious (having separate male and female trees).
-There are nine published species of Allanblackia, mostly very similar to each other.
+The genus Allanblackia, which belongs to the family Clusiaceae, formerly included of nine (possibly ten) tree species, all restricted to Africa.
+These species are now included in the large pantropical genus Garcinia.
+Allanblackia trees are dioecious (having separate male and female trees) and mostly very similar to each other.
 Allanblackia trees are commonly found in the wet tropical rain belt of West, Central and East Africa (from Sierra Leone to Tanzania).
 They grow primarily in tropical rainforests, but can also be found on cultivated farmland areas.
-Currently, the most important source of allanblackia oil is Allanblackia stuhlmannii, which is found in the northeast of Tanzania in the Eastern Arc mountains Other species are Allanblackia parviflora (Upper Guinea, from Ghana westwards) and Allanblackia floribunda (Nigeria, Democratic Republic of Congo, Angola).
-These species occur in moist low-land areas (A. parviflora, A. floribunda) or upland rain forests (A. stuhlmannii).
+Currently, the most important source of allanblackia oil is Garcinia stuhlmannii (Allanblackia stuhlmannii), which is found in the northeast of Tanzania in the Eastern Arc Mountains.
+Other species are Garcinia alepensis (Allanblackia parviflora), native to Upper Guinea from Ghana westwards, and Garcinia oleosperma (Allanblackia floribunda), native to Nigeria, Cameroon, Gabon, and Democratic Republic of the Congo.
+These species occur in moist low-land areas (G. alepensis and G. oleosperma) or upland rain forests (G. stuhlmannii).

 Allanblackia trees are single-stemmed, up to 40 meters tall, with whorled branches.
 The tree will start fruiting at the age of about 8 years and in know to fruit for a long period (likely > 50 years).
 The fruits of the tree are amongst the biggest of all plants in the African rainforest (particularly A. stuhlmannii).
 A fruit can weigh up to 7 kilograms (average 4 kg) of which 20% is wet seeds (40-50 seeds per pod).